AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/01_Overview_Cosmos_DB/README.md

 Azure Cosmos DB for MongoDB [vCore architecture](https://learn.microsoft.com/en-us/azure/cosmos-db/mongodb/vcore/introduction) integrates AI-based applications with your data, with text indexing for easy querying.
 Simplify your development process with high-capacity vertical scaling and free 35-day backups with a point-in-time restore (PITR).

 The [choice between vCore and Request Units (RU)](https://learn.microsoft.com/en-us/azure/cosmos-db/mongodb/choose-model) in Azure Cosmos DB for MongoDB API depends on the workload.
+A list of [compatibility and feature support between RU and vCore](https://learn.microsoft.com/en-us/azure/cosmos-db/mongodb/vcore/compatibility) is available.

 vCore provides predictable performance and cost and is ideal for running high-performance, mission-critical workloads with low latency and high throughput.
 With vCore, the number of vCPUs and the memory the database needs is configurable and can be scaled up or down as needed.